ORF-4450/RobotLib/README.md

 *	Modify CameraFeed class to support drawing target rectangles or contours on the outgoing feed.
 Research and concept development by Abhinav Gundrala.
-*	Modify CameraFeed class to support calling code reading images directly from the camera and writing images directly to the feed, allowing an external loop to drive the feed.
+*	Modify CameraFeed class to support calling programs reading images directly from the camera and writing images directly to the feed, allowing an external loop to drive the feed.

 A. Gundrala, R Corn, December 7, 2018